 It feels like I’ve been a journalist forever.
 I’ve done the daily journalism thing with The New York Times.
-I’ve written long-form journalism for everyone from The New York Times Magazine and GQ to Wired, Newsweek, and the American Bar Association Journal.
-BROKE, USA is my fourth book, or my fifth if you include the 100-page e-book I wrote for Random House called The Godfather of Silicon Valley.
+I’ve written long-form journalism for everyone from The New York Times Magazine to Wired to Newsweek, Mother Jones, and the American Bar Association Journal.
+I’ve written a couple of e-books and also five books, including most recently, KATRINA: After the Flood.

-Through most of my twenties I worked as a staff writer at the Chicago Reader, where I wrote primarily about Chicago politics.
-I inaugurated a regular “City Hall” column and for a time I co-wrote (with my good friend Ted Cox) the paper’s “Hot Type” column but mainly I wrote long cover articles delving into the distressing race politics dominating Chicago in the 1980s, when the city elected Harold Washington as its first black mayor.
+I worked as a staff writer at the Chicago Reader through most of my twenties.
+There, I wrote primarily about Chicago politics.
+I inaugurated a regular “City Hall” column and for a time I co-wrote (with my good friend Ted Cox) the paper’s “Hot Type” column but mainly I wrote long cover articles delving into the distressing race politics dominating Chicago in the 1980s elected Harold Washington as its first black mayor.
 That experience led to my first book, Fire on the Prairie: Harold Washington and the Politics of Race, winner of the 1992 Carl Sandburg Award for best non-fiction and also the Chicago Sun-Times’s non-fiction book of the year.

-I was ready for a new topic by the mid-1990s.
-Attending the funerals of 14-year-olds and visiting California’s juvenile detention facilities can do that to a person.
-My timing on this front was fortunate.
-I had written in Fortran, an early computer language, in my short-lived life as an engineering student at Northwestern University; I had programmed in BASIC in high school.
-And, meanwhile, all around me the Bay Area was going Internet crazy.
-I started writing about Silicon Valley for a range of publications, from Salon and Feed to The New Republic and San Francisco.
+I was ready for a new topic in the mid-1990s.
+Attending the funerals of 14-year-olds and speaking to kids locked inside California’s juvenile detention facilities can do that to a person.
+Meanwhile, the Bay Area was going Internet crazy and had something of a computer background.
+I had written in Fortran, an early computer language, in my short-lived life as an engineering student at Northwestern University and I had programmed in BASIC in high school.
+I started writing about Silicon Valley for a range of publications, including Salon, Feed, The New Republic, and San Francisco.
 Shortly after the publication of my third book, The Plot to Get Bill Gates, I took a job as a senior writer at The Industry Standard, and, after that publication’s unfortunate demise, I became a regular contributor to Wired.

 In 2003, the tech editor at The New York Times approached me about covering Silicon Valley.
-I told him all the reasons that didn’t make sense, I gave him the names of people with more experience as a daily journalist.
+I told him all the reasons that didn’t make sense and gave him the names of people with more experience as a daily journalist.
 But he persisted and it proved an opportunity too enticing to refuse.
-At the Times, I covered Google going public and H-P’s canning of Carly Fiorina (that piece won a “best in business writing” award in the breaking news category from The Society of American Business Editors and Writers) and then temporarily moved to the National desk, where I spent eight months writing about New Orleans after Hurricane Katrina.
-The Times was a terrific experience but I missed books and longer-form articles and I left the paper in mid-2008.
-June 2010 represents the release of BROKE, USA: From Pawnshops to Poverty, Inc. – How the Working Poor Became Big Business, my first book in a decade.
+At the Times, I covered Google going public, H-P’s canning of Carly Fiorina (that piece won a “best in business writing” award in the breaking news category from The Society of American Business Editors and Writers), and wrote some of the earliest articles about Facebook.
+In 2005, I was temporarily moved to the National desk, where I spent eight months writing about New Orleans after Hurricane Katrina.